FractalZeroShadow/The-CoRE-Loom/ETHICAL_GUIDELINES.md

 ## Common Questions

-**Q: If I use the Fear Equations in therapy, do I have to cite the Codex every session?**
+**Q: If I use the Fear Equations in therapy, do I need to cite the Codex every session?**

 **A (Legal):** No. GPL requires attribution only if you **distribute** modified source code.

-**A (Ethical):** Cite once in intake materials.
+**A (Ethical):** We ask that you cite once in intake materials.
 Your clients deserve to know the conceptual source.

 ---